asiffer/carnx/README.md

 ## Install

-After the build, you can install everything with
+After the build, you can install everything with the following command.
+You should naturally check the `Makefile` to ensure it is not harmful :)
 ```console
 # make install
 ```